Inale

 Inale is a 2010 Nigerian musical drama film produced by Keke Bongos and directed by Jeta Amata.
 The film which stars Caroline Chikezie and Hakeem Kae-Kazim in lead roles, is set in Otukpo and tells the tale of Inale and Ode, who are both in love with each other but their love is threatened by tradition as Ode must win a customary wrestling tournament before he can take Inale's hand in marriage.

 The film premiered in Lagos on 22 October 2010 and was met with mixed reception.
 It received five nominations at the 7th Africa Movie Academy Awards and eventually won the category for Achievement in Soundtrack.
 Inale has been said to be very similar to a folktale about Idomaland.

 Plot

-The film opens with a man telling his little daughter a tale about Idomaland.
-Odeh (Hakeem Kae-Kazim) and Princess Inale (Caroline Chikezie) are both in love with each other. however, according to the customs of the land, Odeh has to wrestle several other suitors of Inale in order to be able to have Inale's hand in marriage.
+Odeh and Princess Inale are in love.
+However, according to the customs of the land, Odeh has to wrestle several other suitors of Inale in order to be able to have Inale's hand in marriage.
 Odeh wrestles several men and wins in all the fights; King Oche, the King of Otukpo and Inale's father declares Odeh the winner.
-Just before the wrestling ceremony ends, a masked stranger appears and challenges Odeh to a fight; the Stranger wins and he's revealed to be Prince Agaba (Keppy Ekpeyong Bassey), a Prince from Apah, a nearby village, which has been in a long rift with Otukpo.
+Just before the wrestling ceremony ends, a masked stranger appears and challenges Odeh to a fight; the Stranger wins and he's revealed to be Prince Agaba, a Prince from Apah, a nearby village, which has been in a long rift with Otukpo.
 The king reluctantly declares the new winner and tells Prince Agaba that his wife would be escorted to his village the next day.